 "It can't get any worse," says Dowson about the potential for the newly elected provincial NDP government to further impact economic conditions.
 "Never say that," Wetherley quickly retorts with a laugh.
 "It can always get worse."

 Conversely, the Global Petroleum Show just keeps getting more amazing.
 Exhibits spill outside and clog parking lots usually reserved for Calgary Flames fans.
-The variety of shit on offer is staggering; categories range from "hydraulic systems" to "asset management" to "pressure vessels."
+The variety of shit on offer is staggering; categories range from "hydraulic systems," to "asset management," to "pressure vessels."
 Hundreds of attendees are wandering under the slightly overcast skies.
 They stop to examine amphibious vehicles and filtration systems, but more often check their smartphones.
-Asides from the massive climbable drilling rig, the Pettibone Cary-Lift is the most noticeable outdoor attraction: It's a giant, arrestingly yellow vehicle with a mission to pluck pipes from a railcar with its overhead grip (historically, workers would literally have to kick the pipes to the opposite side of the cart for extraction, a dangerous task).
+Asides from the massive climbable drilling rig, the Pettibone Cary-Lift is the most noticeable outdoor attraction: it's a giant, arrestingly yellow vehicle with a mission to pluck pipes from a railcar with its overhead grip (historically, workers would literally have to kick the pipes to the opposite side of the cart for extraction, a dangerous task).

 Christian Wales, specialty products manager at Leavitt Machinery (the Edmonton-based company that sells the $400,000 machines), says times are extremely rough for the business: "Pipes are laying on the ground.
 No one's moving it.
 All the major projects have been shut down.
-Oil executives are at a pause: Let's wait and see.
+Oil executives are at a pause: let's wait and see.
 That's affected sales."

-Such a reality results in an dampened mood at the trade show.
+Such a reality results in an dampered mood at the trade show.
 Recently, a vice president for ARC Financial projected the downturn could last for two to three years; many vendors back that assessment, forecasting 2016 as a particularly dire year.
 Marlin Quessy—sales rep for Alta-Fab Structures, a business based near Edmonton that builds fancy-ass modular homes for workers—says the company was forced to cut half of its staff due to the situation.
 Alta-Fab would usually be constructing a building a day.
 Instead, they're currently down to four a month.
 He gestures out the large window to point out the spot Caterpillar Inc. usually sets up.
 The massive machinery company skipped this year's show.
 Quessy signals out the window again, noting the unit he's sitting in would typically be set up immediately in front of a rig if deployed in the field.

 The number of suited dudes wearing sunglasses indoors doubles exponentially every half-hour.
 By midday, the halls are packed.
 Many attendees covertly snag free candy from exhibits, avoiding incriminating eye contact with retailers.
 Wes Scott, executive vice-president with dmg events—the firm responsible for organizing the extravaganza—notes that the 2012 show resulted in almost $9 billion worth of business, with half of that involving companies from Alberta.
 He also says the phrase "Global Petroleum Show" approximately every 15 seconds in conversation.
 Scott assures that despite criticism, the industry is very ready to reform to fit new standards.